 It is the capital of Sichuan province which is famous for its spicy food.
 If you like spicy food then basically everything you normally eat around China is much hotter in Sichuan.
 You can ask for no spice by simply saying ‘bu la’ if you’re not that into hot food.
 Take a fun cooking class like this in Chengdu to test your tastebuds!

 The Giant Pandas

-Seeing the pandas in Chengdu is a once in a lifetime opportunity.
-China very rarely allows their pandas to be transported to other zoos around the world and even then the conditions and facilities are not the same.
+Seeing the pandas in Chengdu is a once-in-a-lifetime opportunity.
+China very rarely allows its pandas to be transported to other zoos around the world and even then the conditions and facilities are not the same.

 If you go backpacking in China then this is in your top 3 destinations alongside Beijing and the Terracotta Warriors in Xi’an.